cmakkaya/rancher-installing-and-using/README.md

 # rancher-installing-and-using
-created to use in rancher article
+It was created to use in rancher article